 Criminal justice: what are the limitation periods? - There's a major victim

-Verified 25 février 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 12 janvier 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-The limitation period and the starting point of that period depend on the offense clerical.
+The limitation period depends on the offense committed.

-This time limit applies to the victim who wishes to lodge a complaint and to the public prosecutor who wants to sue.
+This period is imposed on the victim who wishes to lodge a complaint and on the public prosecutor who wants to sue.

 General case